DEMO

 WHAT TO LOOK FOR

-The signals that confirm public proof
+The signals that confirm public verification proof

 Signed verification proof

-Portable trust outcome
+Portable public governance trust outcome

 NEXT STEP

-Ready to create a verified record?
+Ready to create a published certification surface?

 THE RESULT

-From governance claims to public proof
+From governance claims to portable public proof

 GAFAIG replaces unverifiable governance claims with publicly verifiable proof.